Yoga Class Styles

 We offer a large variety of styles taught by experienced and certified instructors of each method.
 From complete beginners to seasoned practitioners looking to deepen their practice, our students love the choice a large yoga studio such as The Spokane Yoga Shala can give them.
 Navigating the world of yoga can be daunting and confusing at first!
 However diverse, all Hatha yoga styles are based on the practice of physical postures (also called poses, or asanas), and some styles also incorporate additional elements such as a heated room, breathing exercises (pranayama), meditation, or chanting/mantra.
 Each style emphasizes different postures, different ways of sequencing these postures, and different ways of combining these elements.

-Adding to this diversity is the fact that each teacher will bring their own personal viewpoint, experience and knowledge to teaching the yoga style you will practice during the class type you are taking.
+Adding to this diversity is the fact that each teacher will bring their own personal viewpoint, experience and knowledge to teaching the yoga style you will practice during their class.

-We encourage students to try all the styles and to practice as many as they like!
+We encourage students to try all the styles/classes and to practice as many as they like!
 Our body, mind and spirit need different movements to keep us healthy, to heal from pain and injury as well as to challenge our fitness, mental and spiritual health.
 We also believe in the power of yoga as an incredible tool for personal empowerment and transformation.
-We honor yoga as an ancient practice, it’s lineage, and we see it as an ever evolving art form.
-Most of all we see yoga as a complete program for recovery and shifting from negative, self defeating patterns to enable you to be more effective on your path through life, to find your Sat Nam, your true self.
+We honor yoga as an ancient practice, from it’s lineage, and as an ever evolving art form and way of life.
+Most of all, we see yoga as a complete program for recovery and shifting from negative, self defeating patterns to enable you to be more effective on your path through life, to find your Sat Nam, your true self.

 Life can be stressful.
 Not only can we can give you the tools to strengthen your positive power and vibration, but enable you to project it outwards into the world!